 As someone who visits this blog, you likely know I am with Herrmann Law Group now.
 We handle aviation disasters, automobile accidents, and other personal injury cases.
 Matt Nagle at the Tacoma Weekly wrote a smart cover story about the transition.
 It’s a good read, though I might have titled it, “Planes Trains and Automobiles.”
 You can pick it up this week or read it online.

-One of my rules is to not anything else about myself.
-I broke the rule for this article as people suggested I post it and another one of my rules is to not post anything I have not read.
+One of my rules is to not read about myself.
+I broke the rule for this article.
+People suggested I post it and another one of my rules is to not post anything I have not read.
+So rules were in conflict as happens in life.
 “Learn the rules like a pro, so you can break them like an artist,” as Pablo Picasso said.

-Among the things I like in the article are the quotes Matt chose, including one from playwright Tom Stoppard.
+Among the things I like in the article are the quotes, including one from playwright Tom Stoppard.
 “Every exit is an entrance someplace else.”
 Other favorites include advice and observations from Marcus Aurelius and Steve Jobs.

 The story is another example of why weekly papers are surviving as dailies are dying.
 There’s a market for stories without contrived drama, hysterical headlines, and general nonsense.
 That said, tabloids like The New York Daily News are entertaining as long as you understand it’s all just entertainment now.